opsobot/yeah-hand-obsolete/firmware/README.md

 Please refer to the following external dependencies:

-* Library 1: [License type] — [Link to library's website or repo]
+* SCServo by FT&WS: (GNU GPL) — [https://github.com/workloads/scservo]
-* Library 2: [License type] — [Link to library's website or repo]
+* BluetoothSerial by Henry Abrahansen: [License type] — [https://github.com/hen1227/bluetooth-serial]
+* FFT by Robin Scheibler: (Custom License) — [https://github.com/Tinyu-Zhao/FFT]

 How to Compile and Upload
 =========================

 Ensure you have all dependencies installed.

-Navigate to the firmware directory, open the .ino file using Arduino IDE.
+Navigate to the firmware directory and open the .ino file using Arduino IDE.

 Use Arduino IDE to build and upload the binary to the microcontroller board.